alhammialiff/journey-share-web/README.md

 ## Introduction
 A mock community-driven trek-sharing web app.

 Trekking is a niche hobby, you may find yourself in a close-knit group of friends where none likes trekking at all.
-JourneyShareaims to provide a platform where anyone can organize trekking trips, and hitch onto existing trekking trips organized by someone else.
+JourneyShare aims to provide a platform where anyone can organize trekking trips, and hitch onto existing trekking trips organized by someone else.
 While trekking trips are organized by the community, JourneyShare aims to be a part of it by streamlining the process.

 ## Development Status